Undergraduate Focus Area: Cyber Security

 The Cyber Security Core

-- Introduction to Computer Security / Computer System Security (COMP 116)
+- Introduction to Computer Security / Computer System Security (CS 116)

 - Importance for Cyber Security (the “why”): How systems work; concurrency, resource management, interfaces, and hiding complexity, system design; no magic.
 (3)